Monday, February 17, 2025

 Clear as mud?

 Consider, too, beleaguered Smith County Sheriff Larry Smith, who ran afoul of Make America Great Again sensibilities in using a Feb.
 6 community forum in Tyler to attempt to calm and reassure his constituents, including angry, fearful immigrants who cited U.S. Immigration and Customs Enforcement raids as reason to (quoting the sheriff) “stop sending their children to school, going to church, going to work and most importantly preventing those individuals from reporting major crimes to law enforcement.”
-Later, the sheriff in a Feb.
-12 letter acknowledged only confusing matters more and apologized to “the citizens of Smith County, Gov. Abbott and his office, Border Czar Tom Homan and President Trump.”
+The sheriff in a Feb.
+12 letter acknowledged only confusing matters more and apologized to “citizens of Smith County, Gov. Abbott and his office, [U.S.] Border Czar Tom Homan and President Trump.”

 Not exactly explained in his letter: What red line did he cross?
-The fact he shared the stage with several other sheriffs from conservative East Texas, including Franklin County Sheriff Ricky Jones, president of the Association of Texas Sheriffs, and the association’s executive director, former Nacogdoches County Sheriff Thomas Kerss – and that none disagreed with Smith (when invited on stage to do so) – suggests Sheriff Smith understands he has been caught in the dizzying cultural and political turmoil dividing our country that goes beyond conflicting views on the Constitution, immigration law and Christian decency.
-Indeed, several MAGA-inclined citizens subsequently took legal steps to remove the sheriff from office for “gross ignorance of official duties.”
+The fact he shared the stage with several other sheriffs from conservative East Texas, including Franklin County Sheriff Ricky Jones, president of the Association of Texas Sheriffs, and the association’s executive director, former Nacogdoches County Sheriff Thomas Kerss – and that none disagreed with Smith – suggests Sheriff Smith understands he has been caught in the dizzying cultural and political turmoil dividing America that goes beyond conflicting views on the Constitution, immigration law and Christian decency.
+Indeed, several Make America Great Again-inclined citizens subsequently took legal steps to remove the sheriff from office for “gross ignorance of official duties.”

 Presumably, this political sacrilege includes Smith’s reassuring constituents – immigrants among them – that neither he nor his deputies in the everyday business of traffic stops and such plan to routinely check on immigration status.